Nabil-Miri/Translator-Heroku/README.md

 ![image](https://user-images.githubusercontent.com/75530842/194517915-834bf512-e745-462a-8c6f-24a5ef7919e5.png)
 Note: if your main py file is not named as app, you could change it in the procfile also.

-2. Size of the Heroku Slug is > 500 MB
+B. Size of the Heroku Slug is > 500 MB
 This happened when 'tensorflow' was in the requirments as it is around 450MB and something more.
 After a lot of testing we found 'tensorflow-cpu' a much smaller version which solved the problem.

-First thing is to downoad Heroku CLI
+When we do any change in the repo we do 'git push heroku main' and after it finishs, we type 'heroku open' which will open the link in the browser

-## 4: Dockerization
+## 5: Deploying model using Heroku (Docker)

 we then get prepare the containers with all the required dependencies to move it into cloud using Docker, so users can deal with the app without risks and problems

 ## Finally : Heroku cloud